Eric51238/FFmpeg-GUI-Album-Art-and-Music/README.md

 NO SPACES ALLOWED IN THE NAMES OF SONGS AND IMAGES

-you can import any compatible file with ffmpeg, just simply select "all files" and import, for example, an m4a file
+You can import any compatible file with ffmpeg, just simply select "all files" and import, for example, an m4a file

 I must mention that I don't know how to program and I don't know how to use ffmpeg